ParidhiGarg-ai/paridhigarg_bigbasket/readme.md

-The prroject has four parts - A demo data analytics on bigbasket.
+The project has four parts - A demo data analytics on bigbasket.
 Part One deals with SQL, part 2 - spreadsheets, part 3 - Tableau and part 4 - Pandas.
 In this project, we analyse monthly revenue to make different comparisons and clean the raw data too.
 All these four parts are interconnect with each other.
 We started with generating a python script and running to create a database, verified the numbers and then did SQl queries.
 Exported one of the results as csv to create a spreadsheet and Tableau.
 Cleaned the raw unfiltered